 An off-leash dog park is available at Southbridge Community Park.
 All dogs (resident or non-resident) using the dog park must be licensed in the city and properly vaccinated.
 This includes dogs that do not reside in Shakopee.

 Dogs and cats found in the city are taken to 4 Paws Animal Control, an impound facility that serves the city and surrounding area.

 12848 Chestnut Blvd.

 It is unlawful for pet owners to allow their dogs or cats to act in a way that causes a nuisance, such as:

 - Damaging or defiling property, public or private

 - Pestering an individual who is not on the property of the pet’s owner

 In addition, the pet’s owner is responsible for removing and sanitarily disposing of feces left by the animal on any public or private property, including yards, trails, parks and boulevards.

-Residents may keep up to five hen chickens on their property, provided they meet all the conditions outlined in the city ordinance [PDF], including:
+Residents may keep up to five hen chickens on their property, provided they meet all the conditions outlined in City Code 130.04(H), including: